JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 ```

 Any messages that appear between these two are not parsed as service messages and are effectively ignored.
-For server\-side processing of service messages, enable/disable service messages also supports the flowId attribute and will ignore only the messages with the same flowId.
+For server-side processing of service messages, enable/disable service messages also supports the flowId attribute and will ignore only the messages with the same flowId.

 [//]: # (Internal note.
 Do not delete.
 "Build Script Interaction with TeamCityd44e1141.txt")